Great, you’ve found the Kitchen.

-I discovered that if you’re not living a life that is congruent to who you are, then you quickly become unhappy.
+I discovered that if you’re not living a life that is congruent with who you are, then you quickly become unhappy.
 It’s simple as that!

 When you don’t make things about you and you get out of your way, life then does become much lighter.